inha20/DB/week04.md

 </details>

 <details><summary>
-예제2
+예제2.
+IS NULL, DISTINCT
 </summary>
-select a.emp_no, a.emp_name, b.division_name from employee a
-inner join division b on a.division_code =  b.division_code
+select a.division_code, a.division_name from division a left join employee b on a.division_code=b.division_code where b.division_code is null;
-where b.division_code=1111;
 </details>